-of past musical landscapes," as she interweaves reminiscences of existing pieces with her own contemporary language (liner notes).
+Elizabeth Austin (b.
+1938) describes her compositional technique as "akin to peering out of a window into an appearance of past musical landscapes," as she interweaves reminiscences of existing pieces with her own contemporary language (liner notes).
 And indeed, the album Window Panes, a retrospective of six of the composer's works for orchestra, piano, and voice, spanning fifty years, does feature several pieces that integrate quotations from past composers in an intriguing and meaningful way.
 This is particularly the case in her two Symphonies, "Wilderness" and "The Lighthouse," which open the album.

 Symphony No. 1, "Wilderness," dating from 1987, is a single-movement set of character variations based on the poetry of Carl Sandburg, and it explores the connection between wild beasts and humans.
-In the introductory section, the work's main theme is presented by the solo violin as a "voice crying out in the wilderness," before male and female voices enter, reciting the verses of the different "animal variations."1 There are brief quotations from other music, such as recognizable moments from
+In the introductory section, the work's main theme is presented by the solo violin as a "voice crying out in the wilderness," before male and female voices enter, reciting the verses of the different "animal variations."
+There are brief quotations from other music, such as recognizable moments from